Arrest made in shooting of off-duty officer in Ferguson

 FERGUSON, Mo.
 (AP) — The man suspected of shooting an off-duty police officer at a Walmart store in the St. Louis suburb of Ferguson is now in custody.

-St. Louis County police spokesman Benjamin Granda on Tuesday confirmed the arrest.
+St. Louis County police spokesman Benjamin Granda says the 20-year-old suspect was arrested Tuesday afternoon.
 The suspect had been the subject of a manhunt since the shooting Sunday night.